edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 ## EdgeX Snaps
 The following snaps are maintained by the EdgeX working groups.
-The documentation for Jakarta (2.1) snaps are available in `jakarta`/`v2.1.x` branch READMEs.
+The documentation for Jakarta (2.1) snaps are available in `jakarta`/`v2.1.x` READMEs.
 Refer below to find the links.

 ### Platform Snap
 This is the main platform snap, simply called `edgexfoundry`.